 Behind the trend, then a game of catch-up

 Organizations are scrambling to survive because they didn’t adapt to, or accept, e-commerce as a trend sooner.
-John noted that over the last few years, there’s been an interdepartmental battle of sorts within companies between e-commerce and the rest of the divisions, as they fought the concept that the digital consumer was just as important as the in-store consumer, and would continue to be increasingly important in the future.
+John McCoy, Global Vice President, Customer Experience Advisors at SAP, noted that over the last few years, there’s been an interdepartmental battle of sorts within companies between e-commerce and the rest of the divisions, as they fought the concept that the digital consumer was as important as the in-store consumer, and would continue to be increasingly important in the future.

 In a frenzy to catch up, many brands are quickly trying to add services like online shopping, in-store-pick-up, and home delivery; some by partnering with third-party apps simply to say they offer the service.
 The catch is, “They aren’t really thinking about the consumer’s best interest; they aren’t creating high-value moments with customers, and when they don’t do that, they aren’t any closer to their customer than they were beforehand.”